 The animals that have sadly crossed the rainbow bridge.
-These guys will always hold a piece of my heart. ❤️
+These guys and girls will always hold a piece of my heart. ❤️

 Date Brought Home: September 3, 2020

 Favorite Tricks: Stand up and beg.

 Number of Tricks Learned: 30-40